-Puddletown School is a community dedicated to dismantling oppression, bias, and white supremacy culture through intentional community building, ABAR education practices, and mutual aid.
+Puddletown School is a community dedicated to dismantling oppression, bias, and white supremacy/ domination through intentional community building, ABAR education practices, and mutual aid.
 We seek to uplift and center the voices of historically marginalized communities.
-We value intersectional diversity: race, ethnicity, culture, language, gender expression and identity, sexual identity, religion and belief systems, family structure, cognitive and physical abilities, socioeconomic status, and thought.
+We value intersectional diversity: race, ethnicity, culture, language, gender expression and identity, sexual orientation, religion and belief systems, family structure, cognitive and physical abilities, socioeconomic status, and thought.
 Celebrating the diversity of our staff, caregivers, and learners enriches learning and teaching experiences for everyone.

 We are committed to actively countering systemic biases and racism at our school and in our society.
-We use anti-bias/anti-racist (ABAR) teaching frameworks to instruct our work and to support children in meeting the four goals outlined by Louise Derman-Sparks and Julie Olsen Edwards.
+With preschool-kindergarten aged learners we promote and focus on self-love, identity work and celebration of diversity.
+With elementary and middle school aged learners we additionally support a growing understanding of justice, activism and interdependence.
+We use Anti-bias/Anti-racist (ABAR) teaching frameworks to instruct our work and to support children in meeting the four goals outlined by Louise Derman-Sparks and Julie Olsen Edwards.
 These are:

 - Teachers will nurture each child’s construction of knowledgeable, confident, individual personal and social identities.